root-commits-twice/Boardz/README.md

 * 1 - Download and configure mySQL
 * 2 - Create an user where anyone can connect.
 Set the username to user and the password to pass.
 * 3 - Add your server and IP to the database (Using Boardz)
+* 4 - Read the 'tables' text document.

 ## Releases
 https://github.com/root-commits-twice/Boardz/releases